Paulo Sitanggang

-Paulo Oktavianus Sitanggang (born in North Sumatra, Indonesia, 17 October 1995) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Persita Tangerang, on loan from Borneo Samarinda.
+Paulo Oktavianus Sitanggang (born 17 October 1995) is an Indonesian professional footballer who plays as a central midfielder for Liga 1 club Madura United.

 Club career

 Barito Putera

 On 21 October 2014, Paulo signed a three-year contract with Barito Putera to commence ahead of the 2015 Indonesia Super League.
 He made his debut on 4 April 2015, replacing Manahati Lestusen in the 51st minute of a 2–0 victory against Persela Lamongan.

 Persik Kediri

 He was signed for Persik Kediri to play in Liga 1.
 Sitanggang made his league debut on 6 March 2020 in a match against Bhayangkara at the Brawijaya Stadium, Kediri.

 PSMS Medan

 In 2021, Sitanggang signed for PSMS Medan to play in the Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.